-- Incentives should result in the creation or retention of high-quality, permanent jobs that pay a living wage of $15.00 per hour and provide benefits to full-time employees.
+- Incentives should result in the creation or retention of high-quality jobs that pay a living wage of $15.00 per hour and provide benefits to full-time employees.

 - Incentives are public interventions into private markets and therefore should achieve specific public purposes or benefits, beyond just growing the tax base.

 - Incentives are also appropriate to consider when Edinburg is competing with other locations for a primary employer engaged in a competitive site selection process.
 In that case, incentives should be offered on a “but for” basis, meaning Edinburg would not be competitive without incentives.

 - Economic development should be transparent, just like other city business.
 Proposed incentives will be available for public review before deliberations for approval by governing bodies.
 Although the Texas Open Meetings Act allows a governing body to deliberate proposed incentives in a closed meeting, approved incentives will be available for public review.
 Similarly, compliance with the terms of an incentive agreement with the City and/or the EDC will be available for public review.